 Flat roofs tend to be popular in coastal living.
 For residential, a roof that is entirely flat is not so common, but where balconies or patios are found, the roof above may be flat.
 Regardless of how well this works in coastal living, structures will still be constructed in this fashion.

 The 3-Tab (60 MPH to 70 MPH wind uplift rated roof covering) shingles will be ripped off and leaks will be inevitable.
-Architectural grade shingles rated to withstand wind gusts up 130 MPH or 150 MPH are your best bet for high wind areas.
+Architectural grade shingles rated to withstand wind gusts up 130 MPH are your best bet for high wind areas.

-2. Ceramic Tile
+- Ceramic Tile

-3. Natural Slate
+- Natural Slate

-4. Wood Shakes
+- Wood Shakes

-5. Asphalt Shingles — in a distant last place
+- Asphalt Shingles — in a distant last place

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: